 The 2020 IDDE Study did not locate illicit discharges.
-The 2024-2025 Illicit Discharge Study Report did not identify outfalls which require monitoring or sampling.
+The 2024-2025 Illicit Discharge Study will be reviewed to determine if monitoring, prioritization sampling and elimination is required.

 13.1.4 MCM 4 - Construction Site Stormwater Runoff Control

 1. Applicable Construction Activities/Projects/Sites